Keyboard ALT + g to toggle grid overlay

-At 743,000 square meters, it will be one of the world’s largest airports.
-The entire terminal is enclosed within a continuous lightweight spaceframe, embracing walls and roof in a single, flowing form, evocative of flight.
+At 470,000 square meters, it will be one of the world’s largest airports; its flowing form is inspired by flight.
 But its primary design focus is the passenger experience.
-With an open air concept, travelers will be able to see the gates and where they are heading in a space full of daylight.
+With an open-air concept, travelers will be able to see the gates and where they are heading in a space full of daylight.
 The design also anticipates the predicted increase in passenger numbers by 2028 and beyond, along with an expansion plan through 2062 for an eventual six runways.

-The terminal itself is almost 1.6 kilometers in length and a single, continuous spaceframe with an innovative roof and fixed boarding bridges in one enclosure.
-The computational design approach for the roof is unique in the world for its complexity of generating a double curvature light structure with long spans of more than 100 meters, serving as a roof, façade, and structure at the same time.
-Being the maximum span internally of 170 meters, the lightweight glass and steel structure is designed for challenging soil conditions as well.
-This airport is a celebration of space and light.
+The terminal itself is almost 1.5 kilometers in length and a single, continuous gridshell with an innovative roof and fixed boarding bridges in one enclosure.
+The computational design approach for the roof is unique in the world for its complexity of generating a double curvature light structure with long spans of 160 meters, serving as a roof, façade, and structure at the same time.
+With spans of more than 100 meters, the lightweight glass and steel structure is designed for challenging soil conditions as well.

 “We believe that regardless of the size of the airport, people should always come first; therefore, the primacy of passenger experience is a consistent theme throughout all our work.
 A complex building such as the passenger terminal building, involving collaboration with multiple disciplines, would not have been possible without the appropriate coordination workflows, procedures, tools, and technology.”

 From its inception, Foster + Partners and FR-EE also set out to design one of the most sustainable airports in the world.
-NAICM aims to become a net-zero airport and achieve LEED Platinum certification for the terminal building and LEED Gold for the Ground Transportation Center and Air Traffic Control Tower.
+NAICM aims to become the first net-zero airport and achieve LEED Platinum certification for the terminal building and LEED Gold for the ground transportation center and control tower.

 As part of the project, the surrounding natural landscape will be restored, improving the quality of life in the Valley of Mexico and the eastern half of the city.
-The airport will run with a high percentage of renewable energy, using biogas generated from a sewage treatment center nearby and photovoltaic roof panels.
+The airport will run on 100% renewable energy, using biogas generated from a sewage treatment center nearby and photovoltaic roof panels.

-“There is no doubt that the BIM models and the general workflow helps the communication and collaboration on this project—not only within our own design team, but also between all the various consultants.
+“There is no doubt that the BIM models and the general workflow help the communication and collaboration on this project—not only within our own design team but also between all the various consultants.
 It allowed us to navigate through the model with real-time rendering, giving us a better understanding of existing issues and to evolve collaborative solutions with the various project teams.”

 The documentation for the terminal building was similar in scale to an urban-planning exercise.
-The team created directly from the model more than 10,000 construction documents and more than 5,000 Room Data Sheets for each of the rooms in the buildings.
+The team created directly from the model more than 10,000 construction documents and 5,000 data sheets for each of the rooms in the buildings.
 It’s estimated that they would have had to hire 1.5 times more staff to produce the same amount of drawings without BIM.

 A weekly BIM coordination schedule helped create an even faster workflow for collaboration, coordination, and production.
 This process included sharing and receiving multiple discipline models; processing, navigating, and analyzing the models; creating issue reports and collecting viewpoints; communicating the issues to the consultants sharing the viewpoints; and solving the issues—all in the same week.
 This workflow was repeated every week of the design stage and made it possible to achieve a better, more coordinated model.